piyushagni5/Docker-Project/3-Containerize Laravel Project/README.md

 1. First clone this laravel project and then change your directory to "3-Containerize Laravel Project this project".

-2. Once you enter inside the project go to the src folder & try to install dependency packages to make your laravel project run.
+2. Once you enter inside the project try to install the composer package to generate a vendor folder inside the laravel project.

+- `docker-compose run --rm composer update
+`
+3. Now change your directory to 'src' folder and also copy .env.example file to .env file and make few changes on .env file.
 - `cd src`

-- `composer install`

-3. Also copy .env.example file to .env file and make few changes on .env file.
 - `cp .env.example .env`

 - Open up your project’s .env file in the src directory and modify the following lines: